MattHodge/Graphite-PowerShell-Functions/README.md

 ## Installing as a Service

-Once you have edited the configuration file and verified it is functioning correctly by running `Start-StatsToGraphite` in an interactive PowerShell session, you might want to install the script as a service.
+Once you have edited the configuration file and verified everything is functioning correctly by running either `Start-StatsToGraphite` or `Start-SQLStatsToGraphite` in an interactive PowerShell session, you might want to install one or both of these scripts as a service.

 The easiest way to achieve this is using NSSM - the Non-Sucking Service Manager.